Back to Deep Dives

 Systems Debugging

-Flash attention investigation (7.5× regression), 36 bugs found in GLM-5.1 code review, concurrency cliff discovery, and GPU snapshot SIGSEGV debugging.
+Flash attention investigation (7.5× regression), 36 bugs in GLM-5.1 code review, concurrency cliff discovery, and GPU snapshot SIGSEGV debugging on production Modal clusters.

 TL;DR Summary